 Tubestock was planted within the revegetation area in July 2017 (see Figure 4.1).
-The majority of the planted tubestock within the revegetation area appears to have died with an estimated survival rate of just 10%.
-The survivors are predominately Eucalypt spp. and some shrub species such as Acacia spp. and hardier species such as the shrub Bursaria spinosa (see Plates 18 and 19).
-After the intial watering of newly planted tubestock, approximately eight follow up watering events were undertaken, one per week, for the two months following the planting however, the hard, dry soils appear to have not retained any moisture.
-It is likely that the prolonged dryness in the locality has exacerbated the dry, hot soil conditions, which have not been conducive to sustaining the tubestock.
+The estimated survival of tubestock in last year's survey was 10%.
+There has been further losses of tubestock this year with an estimated survival of 5-10% tubestock alive compared to last year's survey.
+The survivors are predominately Eucalypt spp. and some shrub species such as Acacia spp. and hardier species such as the shrub Bursaria spinosa (see Photos 19 and 20).
+After the intial watering of newly planted tubestock, approximately eight follow up watering events were undertaken, one per week, for the two months following the planting.
+No follow up watering of the tubestock has been undertaken since last year's survey.

-Jute matting and tree guards were recommended for the planting (First Solar 2013 and NGH 2014) however, appear to have not beenthey were not used at the time of planting.
-Jute matting and tree guards have since been installed around surving plants as recommended and appear to be assisting in their survival and growth.
+Jute matting and tree guards were recommended for the planting (First Solar 2013 and NGH 2014) however, were not used at the time of planting.
+Jute matting and tree guards had been installed around surving plants by the time of last year's survey as reccomended, however, these have since disappeared, likely due to heat, wind and sun on-site and are no longer assisting the survival or growth of the present tubestock.